PDAL/java/README.md

 )
 ```

-Scala API covers PDAL 1.8.x but is compatible with PDAL >= 1.4.x, to use any custom DSL
+Scala API covers PDAL 2.0.x, to use any custom DSL that is not covered by the
-that is not covered by the current Scala API you can use `RawExpr` type to build `Pipeline
+current Scala API you can use `RawExpr` type to build `Pipeline Expression`.
-Expression`.

 ### Code examples